Alleged Georgetown Cat Killer Arrested

 - 2 min read

-Antoine Leander Runner Jr., the man suspected of recently killing and mutilating cats in the area, was arrested on April 25, 2025.
-Bail was initially set at $3000, but was raised to $20,000 on April 29 after Runner refused three court appearances.
-He has since been referred to mental health court to continue prosecution.
+Seattle Police arrested Antoine Leander Runner Jr., the man suspected of recently killing and mutilating cats in the area.
+Officers arrested him April 25 and a judge initially set bail at $3,000 but raised it to $20,000 after Runner refused three court appearances.
+A judge referred him for evaluation to determine if he is mentally competent to eventually stand trial.

-Runner had been previously jailed in 2023 for a series of grisly cat killings.
-After he was released on November 25, 2024, bodies again started turning up.
-On March 31, 2025 members of the Alley Cat Project (ACP) who manage a feral cat colony in Georgetown found the mutilated and deceased body of one of their resident cats.
-In early April, a neighbor from Beacon Hill found a disemboweled tabby under the Lucile St. overpass.
+On March 31, members of the Alley Cat Project (ACP), who manage a feral cat colony in Georgetown, found the mutilated remains of one of their resident cats.
+In early April, a Beacon Hill resident found a disemboweled tabby under the Lucile St. overpass.

-The crimes were posted widely, including in the Georgetown Community Discussion group on Facebook.
+The crimes were posted widely on social media.
 Community members quickly rallied to call in tips and sightings to the police and Seattle Animal Control.
 The suspect was also photographed and filmed setting up makeshift traps constructed from cat carriers, bins, and rope.

-The tips allowed police to issue a bench warrant for Runner’s arrest.
-Although the suspect has not been witnessed directly harming cats, the warrant allowed police to make the April 25 arrest on trespassing charges.
+The tips allowed police to show enough probable cause to convince a judge to issue a bench warrant for Runner’s arrest.
+Although the suspect was not seen directly harming cats, the warrant allowed police to make the April 25 arrest on trespassing charges.

 Tips for cats